Puget Systems DaVinci Resolve Studio BenchmarkWritten on August 26, 2019 by Matt Bach

 After downloading the benchmark, unzip it to a convenient location - we recommend placing the media test files on the same drive that you store your active project media as storage performance can affect the results.

-Before running the benchmark itself, be sure to launch DaVinci Resolve and configure any preferences you want to have set (such as GPU processing mode, GPU selection, etc).
+Before running the benchmark itself, be sure to launch DaVinci Resolve and configure any preferences you want to have set (such as GPU processing mode, GPU selection, etc) then close Resolve to make sure the settings are saved.
 After that, run the "Benchmark_Run.exe" file in the root of the benchmark folder.
 This will allow you to select specific tests to run including:

 - 4K Benchmark - Requires 16GB of RAM and at least 8GB of GPU VRAM